Dell Technologies Inc - Class C Shares Approach 52-Week High - Market Mover

 - The Relative Strength Index (RSI) on the stock was above 70, indicating it may be overbought.

-- MACD, a trend-following momentum indicator, indicates an upward trend.
+- MACD, a trend-following momentum indicator, indicates a downward trend.

-- The stock closed below its Bollinger band, indicating it may be oversold.
+- The stock closed above its Bollinger band, indicating it may be overbought.

 Fundamentals & Catalysts

 - Over the past 12 months the company generated $10 billion in earnings before interest and taxes from $94 billion in revenue.
 It currently holds $14 billion in cash and $54 billion in debt.

 - Its forward price-to-earnings (P/E) ratio of 0 is lower than its current P/E ratio of 6.42, implying that analysts are expecting an increase in earnings.